 12. Loving Annabelle (2006)

 One of the rare teacher-student love stories, albeit in a lesbian context, ‘Loving Annabelle’ revolves around Annabelle, a belligerent daughter of a senator who is the newest entrant at a Catholic boarding school.
-Her dorm mates share varied personas and given her rule-breaking and outgoing nature, she begins her likeness for her timid and introverted teacher Simone.
+Her dorm mates share varied personas and given her rule-breaking and outgoing nature, she begins to like her timid and introverted teacher Simone.
 While Simone is shown as a person who cares for her students and is very protective of them against the rules laid down by the Principal and the school, she is not very keen on Annabelle initially.
 After the spring break when Annabelle and Simone share some moments together, Simone could no longer hold her urges and her attraction towards Annabelle, who in turn is equally into her.
-A beautifully realized script and scintillating performances form the backbone of this movie.

 Read More: Sexiest Shows on Netflix